phergie/phergie-irc-connection/README.md

 # phergie/phergie-irc-connection

-A PHP data structure for client connection information per the IRC protocol as described in RFC 1459.
+A PHP data structure for containing client connection information per the IRC protocol as described in RFC 1459.

 Primarily used by IRC client implementations of the Phergie project.

 [![Build Status](https://secure.travis-ci.org/phergie/phergie-irc-connection.png?branch=master)](http://travis-ci.org/phergie/phergie-irc-connection)